 “As somebody that provides a data set I want to be able to have visibility into the data, how it’s parsed, how it’s curated, where it’s used, and where it is shared,” Arrieta said.

-HHS Protect manages that by establishing a hash with a record of each dataset’s curation and parsing, contained within a QR code, before sharing occurs with an external party.
+HHS Protect manages that by establishing a record of each dataset’s curation and parsing, which is hashed and then contained within a QR code before any sharing occurs with an external party.

 Users log in to one location, and analysis occurs on all data at one point in time.